muratk5n/thirdwave/en/README.md

 ---

 Tech goes to clean fuel direct.
 Sunlight to H2.
-This aspect of H2 production was always the most compelling, as in game-changing sense;
-since the final target is such a basic element, there are many pathways to it, and lo and behold, we can go from heat to H2, or (yet under-explored) from biological processes to H2, or sunshine to H2, as well as already established methods..
+This aspect of H2 production is the most compelling, as in game-changing sense; since the final target is such a basic element, there are many pathways to it, and lo and behold, we can go from heat to H2, or (yet under-explored) from biological processes to H2, or sunshine to H2, as well as already established methods..